core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a group request from a client, a server does not take any action to synchronize with the sender sequence number of that client.
 This provides no assurance at all as to message freshness, which can be acceptable in non-critical use cases.

-With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use its own sender sequence number as Partial IV.
+With the notable exception of Observe notifications and responses following a group rekeying, it is optional for the server to use the sender sequence number as Partial IV.
 Instead, for efficiency reasons, the server may rather use the request's Partial IV when protecting a response.

 ## Baseline Synchronization ## {#ssec-synch-baseline}